azrulhasni/keymico/README.md

 -   For this application, we are focusing mainly on Transaction

--   To load this model into our application, fire up your command line console and point it ot the \$BANKING directory.
+-   To load this model into our application, fire up our command line console and point it ot the \$BANKING directory.
 Run:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~